Investigating the Electroweak Phase Transition with a Real Scalar Singlet at a Muon Collider: Electroweak Phase Transition with a Scalar Singlet

 where, $\displaystyle{x =\frac{p}{T}, \, y =\frac{m}{T}}$, and the sign depends on the particle type (negative for bosons and positive for fermions).
 For non-vanishing particle masses, $y\neq 0$, the integral must be evaluated numerically.
-Nevertheless, high-temperature expansion (HTE) to order $\mathcal{O}(y^6)$,
+Nevertheless, a high-temperature expansion (HTE) to order $\mathcal{O}(y^6)$,

 could be a valid approximation up to $m \lesssim 3T$ as explained in Ref.~\cite{laine2017basics} (See Fig.~\ref{numerical}).
-In this study, we set $m_s \in [200:1000]$, indicating that certain scalar mass values do not conform to this approximation.
-However, for these values, the thermal corrections can be disregarded because in this case, $m_s>3T$, the low-temperature expansion will be a valid approximation, superseding the HTE, which is exponentially suppressed.
-Consequently, this contribution can be disregarded for this pedagogical analysis, particularly given that in $\mathbb{Z}_2$-asymmetric xSM, the FOEWPT is predominantly driven by the TL odd terms.
-Therefore, the calculations can be modified according to the valid mass as follows: \begin{itemize} \item For $m_s \lesssim 3T$, which represents the majority of valid conservative parameter-space points (see Fig.~\ref{foewpt_ms}), the thermal corrections can be approximated by the HTE, such that the overall effective potential becomes,
+In this study, we set $m_s \in [200:1000]$~GeV, indicating that certain scalar mass values do not conform to this approximation.
+However, for these values, the thermal corrections can be disregarded because in this case, $m_s>3T$, and the low-temperature expansion will be a valid approximation, superseding the HTE, which is exponentially suppressed.
+Consequently, this contribution can be disregarded for this pedagogical analysis, particularly given that in $\mathbb{Z}_2$-asymmetric xSM, the FOEWPT is predominantly driven by the tree-level odd terms.
+Therefore, the calculations can be modified according to the valid mass as follows: \begin{itemize} \item For $m_s \lesssim 3T$, which represents the majority of valid conservative parameter space points (see Fig.~\ref{foewpt_ms}), the thermal corrections can be approximated by the HTE, such that the overall effective potential becomes,

-where, $V_T^{\text{ HTE}}(v,\omega)$ is the sum of Eq.~\eqref{BHTE} and Eq.~\eqref{FHTE} for all bosonic and fermionic contributions, including the real scalar singlet. \item For $m_s > 3T$, which represents the majority of liberal parameter-space points, the overall effective potential becomes,
+where, $V_T^{\text{ HTE}}(v,\omega)$ is the sum of Eq.~\eqref{BHTE} and Eq.~\eqref{FHTE} for all bosonic and fermionic contributions, including the real scalar singlet. \item For $m_s > 3T$, which represents the majority of liberal parameter space points, the overall effective potential becomes,

 where, $\overline{ V}_T^{\text{ HTE}}(v,\omega)$ is given by the sum of Eq.~\eqref{BHTE} and Eq.~\eqref{FHTE} but with the scalar singlet contribution excluded from Eq.~\eqref{BHTE}, retaining only the contributions of $h,\,Z,\,W^\pm$ particles. \end{itemize}